olinml2024/olinml2024.github.io/assignments/assignment10/assignment10.markdown

 > scrapped a secret AI recruiting tool that showed bias against women](https://www.reuters.com/article/us-amazon-com-jobs-automation-insight/amazon-scraps-secret-ai-recruiting-tool-that-showed-bias-against-women-idUSKCN1MK08G).
 More specifically, the tool performed automatic keyword analysis of job applications to predict whether or not the applicant was worth forwarding on to a human for further evaluation.
 Early in the development of this system researchers discovered that the model the system had learned placed a negative weight on words such as "women's" as well as the names of some women's colleges.

-Given what you just learned about the bag of words approach and what we learned about [confounding variables in assignment 4](../assignment04/assignment04#confounding-variables), how do you might Amazon's system have learned to associate negative feature weights with the gendered words or words associated with women's collleges.
+Given what you just learned about the bag of words approach and what we learned about [confounding variables in assignment 4](../assignment04/assignment04#confounding-variables), how might Amazon's system have learned to associate negative feature weights with the gendered words or words associated with women's colleges.

 {% endcapture %}
 {% capture solution %}